Photo: Bella Bridesmaids Freehold/Marquee Studio

 Seasonality matters, too.
 A short cocktail dress with strappy heels is perfect for a summer wedding.
 Meanwhile, a midi dress with a peep toe pump is ideal for an outdoor wedding in the fall!

-Cocktail attire works for day or night, and it works for every season.
-Therefore, let the time of day, the venue, and the season help steer you in making your final fashion choices.
+Cocktail attire works for day or night and every season.
+Therefore, let the time of day, the venue, and the season guide your final fashion choices.

 Tips for Picking the Perfect Cocktail Dress